Neuroleptic malignant syndrome: Signs and symptoms

 The first symptoms of neuroleptic malignant syndrome are usually muscle cramps and tremors, fever, symptoms of autonomic nervous system instability such as unstable blood pressure, and sudden changes in mental status (agitation, delirium, or coma).
+Other possible symptoms include sweating, trouble swallowing, incontinence, and mutism.
 Once symptoms appear, they may progress rapidly and reach peak intensity in as little as three days.
-These symptoms can last anywhere from eight hours to forty days.
+These symptoms can last anywhere from eight hours to forty days, with the median duration of symptoms, with treatment, being nine days.
+The median onset of symptoms is four days after initiating the offending medication, but in some cases symptoms may begin up to 30 days later.

 Symptoms are sometimes misinterpreted by doctors as symptoms of mental illness which can result in delayed treatment.
-NMS is less likely if a person has previously been stable for a period of time on antipsychotics, especially in situations where the dose has not been changed and there are no issues of noncompliance or consumption of psychoactive substances known to worsen psychosis.
+Symptoms may also be mistaken for similarly presenting conditions such as malignant hyperthermia, serotonin syndrome, or withdrawal from illicit drugs such as alcohol, cocaine, or MDMA.

+Neuroleptic malignant syndrome (NMS) usually presents with a "lead pipe rigidity" in which the muscles are stiffened and resistance is observed throughout the range of motion on testing.
+Severe cases may present as catatonia in which the person is not responsive to stimuli.

+The deep tendon reflexes in NMS are usually preserved whereas serotonin syndrome presents with myoclonus or hyperactive muscle reflexes.

 Causes

-NMS is usually caused by antipsychotic drug use, and a wide range of drugs can result in NMS.
+NMS is usually caused by antipsychotic drug use, but other dopaminergic blocking drugs can also be a cause.
 Individuals using butyrophenones (such as haloperidol and droperidol) or phenothiazines (such as promethazine and chlorpromazine) are reported to be at greatest risk.
 However, various atypical antipsychotics such as clozapine, olanzapine, risperidone, quetiapine, and ziprasidone have also been implicated in cases.

 NMS may also occur in people taking dopaminergic drugs (such as levodopa) for Parkinson's disease, most often when the drug dosage is abruptly reduced.
 In addition, other drugs with anti-dopaminergic activity, such as the antiemetic metoclopramide, can induce NMS.
 Tetracyclics with anti-dopaminergic activity have been linked to NMS in case reports, such as the amoxapines.
 Additionally, desipramine, dothiepin, phenelzine, tetrabenazine, and reserpine have been known to trigger NMS.
 Whether lithium can cause NMS is unclear.
-However, concomitant use of lithium is associated with a higher risk of NMS when the patient starts on a neuroleptic drug e.g. anti-psychotics.
+However, concomitant use of lithium is associated with a higher risk of NMS when a person starts on an antipsychotic drug.

-At the molecular level, NMS is caused by a sudden, marked reduction in dopamine activity, either from withdrawal of dopaminergic agents or from blockade of dopamine receptors.
+At the molecular level, NMS is caused by a sudden, marked reduction in dopamine activity, either from withdrawal of dopaminergic agents or blockade of dopamine receptors.